18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

 <div id="a2" class="usa-accordion__content usa-prose" markdown=1>
 If you have been formally invited to participate in a speaking engagement, you need to think through the following questions.

 - Will you be speaking in your personal capacity?
-For additional information on representing GSA in a professional capacity versus a personal capacity, please see [professional vs personal capacity](#professional-vs-personal-capacity) in the additional information section.
+For additional information on representing GSA in a professional capacity versus a personal capacity, please see [professional vs. personal capacity](#additional-information) in the additional information section.
 - Do you have time?
 - Does the event fit fully within your realm of expertise?
 Is there someone else at TTS that may be a better fit for this speaking opportunity?
 - Have you reviewed the Event Justification Examples?